Capital city: Basseterre

 The Government has introduced extensive legislation to attract financial services businesses to the island.
 The Citizenship by Investment Programme has also been in operation since 1984, allowing foreign investors to acquire citizenship under certain conditions.
 This makes it the oldest existing citizenship programme in the world, as well as the most reputable citizenship programme in existence.

 When you acquire citizenship under the St Kitts & Nevis Citizenship Programme, you and your family enjoy full citizenship for life, which can be passed on to future generations by descent.
-As a citizen of St Kitts & Nevis, you have the right to take up residence in St Kitts & Nevis at any time and for any length of time.
+As a citizen of

 You will not be taxed on foreign income, capital gains, gift, wealth, or inheritance tax so this may complement your current wealth protection and tax planning strategies.